Top Foods (and Drinks) for a Healthy Heart

-According to the American College of Cardiology, there may be some cardiovascular health benefits from snacking on raisins.
+There may be some cardiovascular health benefits from snacking on raisins.
 This is especially true in comparison to eating other common and more processed snacks, a recent study suggests.
 In a study by doctors at the Louisville Metabolic and Atherosclerosis Research Center (L-MARC), 46 men and women with borderline high blood pressure were randomly selected to consume either about 60 raisins or a pre-packaged snack three times a day over a twelve week period.
 The final result was that the raisin group showed a significant decrease in systolic blood pressure.
 The study did not identify how raisins lower blood pressure, but experts believe that potassium content plays a large role.
 Raisins are also a good source of fiber, polyphenols, phenolic acid, tannins and antioxidants.

 An Apple a Day to to Keep Heart Disease Away?

-According to a study conducted by researchers at the University of Oxford, when it comes to those over 50 this may be true.
 Dr Adam Briggs, lead researcher of the BHF Health Promotion Research Group at Oxford University says: ‘The Victorians had it about right when they came up with their brilliantly clear and simple public health advice: “An apple a day keeps the doctor away”.’
 “It just shows how effective small changes in diet can be, and that both drugs and healthier living can make a real difference in preventing heart disease and stroke,” he adds.
 In addition to cardiovascular benefits, apples can also help regulate blood sugar, make you feel full longer, and protect against certain types of cancer.